The Girl Who Never Threw Anything Away

 30 August 2019

 Watts, K. D. (2019).
 The Girl Who Never Threw Anything Away.
-(Abstract for a dissertation submitted in partial fulfilment of the Master of Visual Arts at Dunedin School of Art, Otago Polytechnic, Dunedin, New Zealand)
+(An abstract for a dissertation submitted in partial fulfilment of the Master of Visual Arts at Dunedin School of Art, Otago Polytechnic, Dunedin, New Zealand)

 My project is an exploration in the medium of textiles of a pile of cardboard boxes in the corner of my studio (hereafter called The Pile).

 The Pile is comprised of an enormous heap of boxes in the corner of my studio.
 It is around seven car loads of boxes, and at its largest it was 4.5 m long, 1.8m high and 1.5m deep.
 The boxes are the result of a series of moves, from house to house, studio to studio.
 It is a pile of things that I don’t seem to need but haven’t yet thrown away, items that are not wanted but not yet disposed of, in a kind of limbo.

 When I began working with The Pile, I was expecting to find many items with small ‘importances,’ linked together in a web of personal narrative.
 As a hoarder in a family of hoarders, I have long acknowledged an attachment to inanimate objects – almost everything has a story attached.
 A chronological context, connections to people, often family members, a relationship to place.
 But as I started going through the boxes all I found was an enormous pile of unwanted stuff.

 Throughout this essay I will be discussing the evolution from this starting point to my final works.
 I will be talking about the concepts, materials, themes and methodology that relate to my work, and how my research has affected the decisions I have made with my sculptures.
 I will be discussing materiality, through artists Karla Black and Mikala Dwyer, as well as introducing theorists Gray and Malins and Nancy de Freitas on the subject of art practice as research.